 Cost of education in New York City

 Another option is international schools, which offer globally recognised curricula such as the International Baccalaureate or the national curriculum of another country, such as the UK, France or Germany.
-These schools are tailored to meet the needs of expat families, making it easier for children to transition between countries.
-However, these schools are known for their high tuition fees, which can be a significant financial consideration for families.
-New arrivals must thoroughly research educational options and weigh the benefits against the costs before deciding on the most suitable school for their children.
+The fees for these schools often match those of local private schools, and they’re a major financial consideration for expat families.

 Cost of healthcare in New York City

-New York City has fantastic healthcare facilities, but this high quality of treatment comes at a price.
-Those relocating to New York should establish whether their employer will provide them with comprehensive health insurance coverage or whether they would need to organise this themselves.
-Insurance will cover most expenses, with only a small co-payment required.
+Healthcare in New York City includes top-quality medical facilities, but this excellence comes at a price.
+When relocating to New York, you should establish whether your employer will provide you with health insurance coverage or whether you will need to organise this yourself.
+On average, employees cover 17 percent of premiums for single coverage and 29 percent for family coverage.
+Insurance typically covers most expenses, with a small co-payment required.

 Cost of living in New York City chart